blocks spelling out the letters "IEP"

 Is Technology a Part of the Learning Support?

-Technology can be a great assistant to students who have learning disabilities.
+Technology can be a great assistant to students who have learning challenges.
 Reading apps that turn any book (or even notes) into an e-book are one example.
 While some students may have their own personal technology to support them, others don't.
 Ask if the school provides technology for students who need it and what that technology looks like and does.

 What About Other Forms of Assistance?